gonglixue/UnityTools/README.md

 These are some utils scripts in unity.

 ## 1. Slot System
-The scritp in **SlotSys** implements a slot system, which make the enemy AI in game more natural and intelligent.
+The scritp in *./Scripts/SlotAttackSys* implements a slot system, which make the enemy AI in game more natural and intelligent.